Eyeglass All Product Installation and Upgrade Guides Publication

 1. Login to eyeglass

-3. login as admin with default password 3y3gl4ss
+3. Login as admin with default password 3y3gl4ss

-4. Get list of SyncIQ policies from the source cluster you are adding and record the FQDN target host value used in the policy
+4. Get the list of SyncIQ policies from the source cluster you are adding and record the FQDN target host value used in the policy

-5. validate the FQDN will resolve correctly on eyeglass
+5. Validate the FQDN will resolve correctly on Eyeglass

 6. nslookup FQDN